CrowdStrike/foundry-sample-insider-risk-sailpoint/app_docs/README.md

-# Foundry Sample Insider Threat
+# Foundry Sample Insider Risk - SailPoint

 Organizations face critical security challenges when employees leave and have elevated access to sensitive data.
 The sample Foundry Insider Risk SailPoint helps automate the process of monitoring leaving employees.